-Maid cafes are where you can find adorably dressed maids, swanky live performances, and amazing food.
-Even ladies who have a passing interest in cute things have been attracted by these shops!
-Some, however, lament that it's too difficult for complete newbies to the subculture to simply step into a maid cafe just like that, and perhaps you agree with them.
-Is that really true, though?
+Maid cafes are where you can find adorably dressed maids, swanky live performances, and fantastic food.
+These shops have attracted even ladies who have a passing interest in cute things!
+Some, however, lament that it's too tricky for complete newbies to the subculture to step into a maid cafe just like that, and perhaps you agree with them.
+Is that true, though?

 According to Mariannu, there's room for plenty of variety among maid cafes as well, which means there are plenty of ways to enjoy them.
 Let's ask her to introduce us to some of them right away!